 describe its sound as... "nice", in a standard, basic way.
 Nice like a nice

-fiancẽ brought home by the daughter to be introduced to the parents, who
+partner / fiancẽ brought home by the daughter to be introduced to the parents.

-eventually come to the conclusion that he is nice, because he doesn't drink, doesn't smoke and has
+eventually come to the conclusion that the new person is nice, because he doesn't drink, doesn't smoke and has

 good (alas rigid) manners.
-Nice because it sounds like it was already
+Nord Lead is nice because it sounds like it

-mastered.
-Sometimes like diamonds pouring out of the line-out socket.
+mastered by a sound engineer.
+Sometimes it even sounds like diamonds pouring out of the line-out socket.
 I

 remember that when I heard Jarre's "Oxygene 7-13" on MTV in 1997 it struck

 me as different from everything else at the time because it sounded so

 transparent and airy, whereas all the other music sounded so layered and